 Nope.
 I’m talking about pigs.
 Yes – pigs.
 They go by many other names – feral hogs, wild boar, razorbacks, swine – but most defensibly wild pigs and at least in Texas more commonly hogs.
 And in case you haven’t heard, hogs have become an epidemic of late.
 There are as many as three million of the beasts in Texas alone, where they are estimated to cost half a billion dollars in property damage annually.
-Hogs devastate farmland, tear up recreational areas, terrorize other wildlife, and sometimes even consume pets and livestock.
-They also spread disease in their wake.
+Hogs devastate farmland, tear up recreational areas, terrorize other wildlife, and sometimes even consume pets and livestock – the whole while spreading disease in their wake.

-This isn’t just a Texan problem.
-Wild pigs are widespread across at least 39 U.S. states.
-It isn’t just an American problem either.
+This isn’t just a Texan problem – wild pigs are widespread across at least 39 U.S. states – and it isn’t an American problem either.
 In Germany, a population of millions of wild boar is estimated to be doubling each year and causes up to a hundred car accidents daily.
 In Australia, where wild pigs now outnumber humans, the latter have resorted to environmental poison to cull the onslaught.
 But even that hasn’t stopped the swine.

 What can?
 And how on earth did it get so bad?

 Let’s glance at hog history.
 In America, as in Australia, pigs are nonnative.
 They were first introduced by European settlers as livestock five centuries ago.
 The practice back then was to set domestic hogs free to feed in the wild and then to go out and fetch them come slaughter-time.
-Inevitably some of these domestic pigs turned feral.
-Others were abandoned.
+Inevitably some of these domestic pigs turned feral; others were abandoned.
 Later, in the 19th and 20th centuries, undomesticated Eurasian boar were set loose to be hunted for sport.
-These wild newcomers interbred with the domestic-hogs-gone-feral.
-Over the decades a new sort of swine-kind assimilated quietly into the American wilderness.
+These wild newcomers interbred with the domestic-hogs-gone-feral, and over the decades a new sort of swine-kind assimilated quietly into the American wilderness.

-Until recently wild pigs kept mostly to themselves.
-They were a curiosity.
+Until recently wild pigs kept mostly to themselves – a curiosity.
 Then, in the late 20th century, various human activities unleashed what might be dubbed Pandora’s hogs – or perhaps the pig bang.

 Texas was the epigcenter of this pork-quake.